Do you know where millennials are heading in business?

 When you have your business started, this is also where high-quality service comes in.
 The better your relationship with your members, the more they’ll love your brand.
 At some point, they will refer it to their friends.

-Another way to read this is to make a friendly environment.
+Another way to read this is to make a friendly work environment.
 This is more the work of your clients than you.
 Still, you can help them bond and make more connections by hosting team-building events.